-Eric Schmidt touches on the battle between Android and iOS, says Google is "pretty clearly" winningAlex Wagner - Senior News Editor
+Eric Schmidt touches on the battle between Android and iOS, says Google is "pretty clearly" winningAlex Wagner - Deputy Managing Editor, News Desk

 Android and iOS have become the two dominant platforms in the world of mobile, with recent reports showing that the two platforms making up the vast majority of the smartphone market.
 The battle between these two leaders is one that's being waged on store shelves and Internet comment sections, and Google Chairman Eric Schmidt recently sat down with Bloomberg to share his view on the Android v. iOS war.
 Unsurprisingly, Schmidt feels that Android is doing pretty well for itself, saying that he feels that Google's little green robot is "winning that war pretty clearly now."
 The Google executive went on to say that Android is still seeing 1.3 million device activations every day.

 Schmidt also touched a bit on Google's decision to make Android free rather than license it out, admitting that that strategy does provide profits for companies like Samsung.
 However, it also grows demand for ads and services that Google provides, which Schmidt says plays into Google's "make a bigger pie" strategy.
 "We will end up with a not perfectly controlled and not perfectly managed bigger pie by virtue of open systems," the exec said.